 We researched test providers offered by a number of airlines, including British Airways, EasyJet, Virgin, Jet2, Ryanair, and Tui.
-And while many airlines offer tests from the same companies — such as Randox, Halo, Medicspot, and Qured — some of the discounts are exclusive to the airlines.
-Prices vary, as each company provide slightly different services (both in-person and at-home), such as 24-hour couriered results or a supervised video call with a health adviser.
+Many airlines offer tests from the same companies — such as Randox, Halo, Medicspot, and Qured — and they all offer similar discounts to customers flying with the company.

 Best in-clinic PCR tests

-You can also book a PCR test at high-street venues like Boots; they provide in-store services at more than 200 locations in the U.K. A PCR test there, performed by a specialist, costs £99, while the mandatory day-two and -eight tests, which must be done at home upon your return, will cost an additional £160, for a total of £259.
+You can also book a PCR test at high-street venues like Boots; they provide in-store services at more than 200 locations in the U.K. A PCR test there, performed by a specialist, costs £85 (in May, it cost £99), while the mandatory day-two test costs £75.
+A day-two and day-eight package costs £145, should you require one.

 How do I take a PCR test at home?